ippas/ifpan-kinga-dieta/run-fastqc-wdl-in-batches.md

-## This code is tu run intelliseq's task of fastqc in batches of 10 files
+## This code is tu run intelliseq's task of fastqc in batches of n files

 STEP 1 : This line lists all sample names based on the file_1.fq.gz file_2.fq.gz naming convention and counts them: